g0hww/ghpsdr3-kx3-server/README.md

  - Switch to native KX3 control messages, avoiding use of hamlib/rigctl

 Basic usage:
- - run kx3-server.py -s -r 192000 /dev/ttyUSB1 hw:0  (or similar)
+ - run kx3-server.py -s -r 192000 /dev/ttyUSB0 hw:0  (or similar)
  - run dspserver
  - run QtRadio and connect to the dspserver

-Usage: kx3-server.py [-h] [-r SAMPLERATE] [-s] [-p] serial_device audio_device
+Usage: kx3-server.py [-h] [-r SAMPLERATE] [-s] [-p] [-a IPADDR] serial_device audio_device

+kx3-server.py

-Mandatory arguments:
+positional arguments:

-  serial_device         the serial device that the KX3 is connected on i.e. /dev/ttyUSB0
+  serial_device         the serial device that the KX3 is connected on i.e.
+                        /dev/ttyUSB0

-  audio_device          the audio device that the KX3 is connected on i.e. hw:0
+  audio_device          the audio device that the KX3 is connected on i.e.
+                        hw:0

-Optional arguments:
+optional arguments:

-  -h, --help            show this help message and exit

-  -r SAMPLERATE, --samplerate SAMPLERATE
+  -h, --help            show this help message and exit -r SAMPLERATE, --samplerate SAMPLERATE
                         the sample rate for the I/Q data, i.e spectrum bandwidth

-  -s, --swapiq          swap the I and Q inputs, reversing the spectrum

-  -p, --predsp          offload some processing to an instance of predsp.py
+  -s, --swapiq          Swap the I and Q inputs, reversing the spectrum -p, --predsp          Offload some processing to an instance of predsp.py -a IPADDR, --ipaddr IPADDR
+                        The server's IPv4 address to bind to.
+Default is all addresses, i.e. 0.0.0.0 or 127.0.0.1 (alias addresses can be used)

 Predsp:
 If you want to run kx3-server.py on embedded hardware (like BeagleBone Black),